Voyage Across the 2HDM Type-II with Magellan: Bounds on the 2HDM Type-II

 \section{Bounds on the 2HDM Type-II}

-In this section, we discuss the bounds that can be extracted on the 6 independent free parameters of the 2HDM Type-II simultaneously taking into account Higgs coupling strength, EWPO and the theoretical constraints.
+In this section, we discuss the bounds that can be extracted on the 6 independent free parameters of the 2HDM Type-II simultaneously taking into account Higgs coupling strengths, EWPO and the theoretical constraints.